MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 TDD is extremely useful.
 Firstly it teaches developers good design - in particular writing software that is loosely coupled.

-What do I mean by things being loosely coupled?
-The best analogy I can think of is this: If programming features was like building blocks, then pre-tdd I was making really big wooden blocks and using super glue to organize the blocks in the shape I wanted.
+The best analogy I can think of regarding why loosely coupled code is important is this: If programming new features was like building blocks, then pre-tdd I was making really big wooden blocks and using super glue to organize the blocks in the shape I wanted.

 Learning TDD taught me to make my blocks a lot smaller and them adjust them slightly so that they worked like Lego blocks - now, instead of having to glue things together I could just clip things in and out rapidly.